AlmondGod/action-diffusion-handbook/README.md

 The problem is that **we do not know $p_t$ directly or $u_t$ at all**!
 So the above is intractable on its own since we don't know what appropriate $p_t$ and $u_t$ are

-However, we can use Conditional Flow Matching.
+However, we can use Conditional Flow Matching to approximate the vector field using sampling.

 ### Conditional Flow Matching